leonidessaguisagjr/ConsoleTypeExplorer/README.md

 Usage
 -----

 Simply add an assembly reference, add a using directive and start calling the methods.
-For example:
+For example, the static methods could be used as follows:

 ```
 > scriptcs.exe